MASQ-Project/Node/README.md

 information to that user.
 Multiple Nodes work to fulfill a single request in order to maintain a necessary level of anonymity.

+__Important Note:__ Please remember that at the moment the MASQ Node is in development and is not clandestine.
+Your traffic can't be decrypted, and it is difficult to trace to you; but it is currently very easy for someone sniffing your Internet connection to tell that you're using MASQ.
+Please don't use it for any kind of sensitive traffic at this stage.

 ## Running the MASQ Node

 ### Downloading Official Releases